ben-from-earth/MegsComfortCreations/README.md

     1. This tool requires a profile related to Google's search API.
 Follow Google documentation for setup, but access to the Search API requires the following:
         1. GOOGLE_SEARCH_API_KEY = long string given once profile is created
         2. GOOGLE_SEARCH_CX = long string given once profile is created
+        3. email me at address below for these if just testing/checking out the app
     2. This tool is build on PostgreSQL for database functionality you will need:
         1. PG_USERNAME - PostrgreSQL username
         2. PG_PASSWORD - PostrgreSQL password
         3. DB_PORT - whichever port psql database is hosted on your machine (typically 5432)
+        4. Create the main (/server/MegsComfortCreations.sql) and test (/server/MegsComfortCreations_test.sql) databases: psql < [file.sql]

 ## Route Documentation